 Simple moving averages can be useful in spotting trend changes.
 They can also be used to identify support and resistance levels.
 Often, during a trend, the SMA will provide a dynamic level of support or resistance.
 For example, a security in a long-term uptrend may continually pull back a little, but find support at the 200-day SMA.
 This can also be helpful in identifying trend changes.
 This method can be used across many markets, including the foreign exchange, indices and stock markets.

 One advantage of the simple moving average is that the tool can be used for both technical and fundamental analysis.
 Technical analysis is mainly used by short-term traders such as day traders.
-This form of analysis uses past security price patterns to predict future price movements.
+This form of analysis uses past security price patterns to predict future price movements; however, please note that past performance is not a reliable indicator of future results.
 In contrast, fundamental analysis is favoured by long-term investors.
 This style of analysis focuses on factors such as company revenue, profit and growth to identify potential investments.